 A spending freeze is exactly as it sounds, you challenge yourself to not spend any money for a designated amount of time.

-You choose the length of time you are comfortable with and then you freeze any spending that is not absolutely necessary or planned.
+You choose the time frame you are comfortable with and then you freeze any spending that is not absolutely necessary or planned.

 Depending on the length of time, you may have to spend some money on things such as food, housing, gas, and utilities.
-But, anything else is off-limits.
+But, any non-essential items are off-limits.

 What are the benefits of a spending freeze?

 There are several benefits to a temporary freeze in spending.

 By not spending the money you usually spend, you’re able to save money faster.
 Even if you have a tight budget, most times you can find things to cut out that aren’t absolutely necessary to help you save.